-- Assisting supervisors/principal investigators with the completion of the Respiratory Hazard Assessment form through the Industrial Hygiene Service Request link and selection of the appropriate respirator and/or cartridge for the hazard.
-Existing hazard assessment forms can be accessed through google drive file folder "VCU Respiratory Hazard Assessment Forms". - Review of RHA forms to identify work areas, processes, and tasks that may require the use of respirators. - Conducting personal air monitoring in the workplace when necessary to determine the exposure potential. - Coordinating the respirator medical evaluation process with the EHS-SRM Occupational Health Nurses or other designated PLHCP (physician or other licensed healthcare provider). - Providing training at the fit test session. - Assisting supervisors/principal investigators with coordinating training and fit testing. - Maintaining applicable training (in the form of a fit test record), fit testing and exposure assessment records. - Provide additional technical support and regulatory guidance as necessary. - Updating the Respiratory Protection Program as necessary. - 2.
+- Assisting supervisors/principal investigators with the completion of the Respiratory Hazard Assessment (RHA) form through the Industrial Hygiene Service Request link and selection of the appropriate respirator and/or cartridge for the hazard.
+Existing hazard assessment forms can be accessed through your department/Lab SciShield documents. - Review of RHA forms to identify work areas, processes, and tasks that may require the use of respirators. - Conducting personal air monitoring in the workplace when necessary to determine the exposure potential. - Coordinating the respirator medical evaluation process with the EHS-SRM Occupational Health Nurses or other designated PLHCP (physician or other licensed healthcare provider). - Providing training in person or online via SciShield. - Assisting supervisors/principal investigators with coordinating training and fit testing. - Maintaining applicable training, fit testing, and exposure assessment records. - Provide additional technical support and regulatory guidance as necessary. - Updating the Respiratory Protection Program as necessary. - 2.
 VCU Departments (Academic and Non-Academic)